 Environment: Define which environment this resource belongs to.
 Maybe Dev, QA, Demo, or Production.

 Owner: We can use this Tag to locate the Owner of this server.
-For example, maybe you want to track, who asks for this server, so later you can go back to this person and ask some questions.
+For example, maybe you want to track who asks for this server so that later, you can go back to this person and ask some questions.
 Sometimes, I already present a situation where, when I ask the Owner, they told me that server wasn’t needed anymore, saving us some dollars.

 Project: If you work by project or milestones, it’s worth tagging your resources, for example, for new projects that are still in Prove of Concept (POC).
 If you are a project manager, it may be helpful to see a Report Cost later and identify which project you need to review the costs and improve your estimation for new projects.

 Terraform: Regardless of which tools you use to automate the provisioning of your resources in the Cloud.
 In this Tag, for example, if we use: Terraform=True, it means that an automated process created this resource.
 So we can distinguish the resources that we created manually.

 Contact: This Tag is vital.
 Who do we need to call if some bad happens?
 You can specify the telephone number or email; for someone from DevOps or Operations, it could also be the Owner or not; it’s up to you or your scenario.

 URL: It’s very often that you ask yourself, what is the URL that we access this server?
 For example, if the resource is a web server, it’s pretty helpful to have that kind of information so that we can quickly discover the URL we can call in the web browser and test if the server is running fine.
 Also, if you are exporting some reports, it’s a valuable column.

 Purpose: Here, you can give a high-level explanation what is the goal of this resource.
 That could help people who don’t know why we need that server.